GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

 The log in `docs/blueprint.md` reflects the README update.
 This latest version of `docs/blueprint.md` reflects the UI enhancement for `qa-vector-search` to display `retrievedChunksCount` and increased logging in the `answerGs1QuestionsWithVectorSearch` flow.
 The blueprint document has been updated to reflect the recent enhancements to the 'Q&A with Vector Search' UI and flow.
+The `generateDocumentEmbeddings` flow now uses `ai.embed()` with a real Google AI model, replacing the mock tool.